Why does finding the key of a song matter?

-Being able to identify a song’s key by ear is one of the most liberating skills a musician can have.
-It means you can sit in with a band without needing sheet music.
-It means you can figure out a song from a recording without searching for tabs.
-It means you can transpose on the fly when a singer asks you to change the key.
-And it means you understand on a deeper level what is actually happening in the music you listen to every day.
+Being able to identify a song’s key by ear lets you sit in with a band without sheet music, figure out songs from recordings without searching for tabs, transpose on the fly when a singer asks, and understand on a deeper level what’s actually happening in the music you listen to every day.
+It’s not a mystical talent — it’s a learnable skill built on reliable techniques.

 The good news is that finding the key is not some mystical talent reserved for people with perfect pitch.
 It is a learnable skill built on a handful of reliable techniques and a lot of practice.
 Let us break it down.